Interest under the Civil Code

 Non-pecuniary damage

 In addition to the “classic” damages, you may also suffer non-pecuniary damage, either to your personal rights or to your person as such.
 It can concern both a natural person and, in certain cases, a legal person.
-If we return to our example of a car accident, if one party has caused damage to another person’s health, we can talk about pain and suffering, social distress and possibly mental anguish (psychological harm).
+Returning to our example of a car accident, if one party has caused damage to another person’s health, we can talk about pain and suffering, social distress and possibly mental anguish (psychological harm).

 It should be added that the consequences of non-pecuniary damage may ultimately be felt in the victim’s economic sphere (for example, damage to health and its impact on future earnings).